 These options allow you to pick a program that takes into account where you are right now and where you want to be in the future.
 From deciding which career path you want to follow to gaining work experience or completing a research paper, we have an internship that aligns with wherever you are in your studies or career path.

 All of our marine conservation internships contribute to work that’s aligned with the United Nations Sustainable Development Goals (UN SDGs).
 Interns complete project work that factors into long-term conservation goals that are based on the UN’s global objectives and the specific conservation needs of each GVI location.

 Marine conservation internships range from four to 24 weeks, depending on the program you select.
 You could join a marine conservation internship in Fiji, where you’ll assist with research in marine protected areas and contribute towards conserving Fiji’s delicate coral reefs and marine ecosystems.
-Or you could join our diving and marine conservation internship in Belize.
-You’ll train to become a professional diver and coral reef researcher before heading out to carry out underwater surveys in the Belize Barrier Reef Reserve System, a UNESCO World Heritage Site.

 We also provide professional dive training on our PADI Divemaster internships, all of which include a PADI segment unique to GVI: the PADI Coral Reef Research Diver Distinctive Speciality.
 You can become a professional diver while contributing towards the United Nations Sustainable Development Goal (UN SDG) 14: Life Below Water.